 You may ask yourself, “Why bother to address my fear of something I don’t encounter often?”
 Perhaps your feeling of trepidation around dogs doesn’t currently impact your life in obvious ways.
 There are situations in which it might in the future.
 Maybe your boss decides to adopt an office pet.
 Or, your fear of dogs prevents you from getting closer to a significant other who is an animal lover.
 How would you handle those situations?
 It’s even possible your fear impacts you in ways you don’t quite realize yet.
 Hyperawareness is one very common issue and a possible cause of frequent anxiety.

-Maybe you’re aware that your fear has created a more routine problem for you!
-For example, declining invitations to your friend’s child’s birthday parties year after year because a clown might attend.
-You may not even know if a clown will attend!
-Yet, its association with birthdays might be enough to trigger your anxiety.
-Certain fears, such as fear of healthcare professionals, can take a deep toll on your physical health.
+If you’re aware that your fear has created a more routine problem for you, you already know how much it is impacting your life.
+Whether it is declining invitations to your friend’s child’s birthday parties year after year because a clown might attend, or certain fears, that can have a deep toll on your physical health, such as phobias about healthcare-related activities.

 What is exposure therapy, and is it right for me?